nessche/kaminari-rspec/README.md

 The TestHelpers will also try to guess values so that you don't need to explicitly pass them all.
 * `:per_page` will default to 25
 * `:current_page` will default to 1
-* `:total_page` will default to 1 if the object passed as resource is not a collection, otherwise it will invoke get the value from resource.length
+* `:total_count` will default to 1 if the object passed as resource is not a collection, otherwise it will invoke get the value from resource.length